 About the Internship

-Apply now to join the Intern Class of 2018!
-CJRW has a long tradition of providing summer internships to exceptional college and graduate students.
+Apply now to join the Intern Class of 2019!
+CJRW has a long tradition of providing paid summer internships to exceptional college and graduate students.
 For six weeks every summer, a new class has the opportunity to be part of the fast-paced agency life at a premier advertising agency.
-The experience begins the first week of June.
+The experience begins June 3 and ends July 12.
+Selected interns should be able to attend the entire six weeks.
 Applications are due March 15th!

 CJRW's Intern Class of 2017 was responsible for putting together Memes On Main, a social event and workshop in downtown Little Rock that was all about social media storytelling.
 Enthusiastically taking on the project, each member of the team contributed his or her unique skills to make the event a huge success!